 8. Neglecting the plants

-Many of us, plant the plants and forget about them.
+Many of us plant the plants and forget about them.
 Underwatering is one of the consequences of it.
-Neglecting plants is the reason why most people kill the indoor plants.
+Ignoring plants is the reason why most people kill indoor plants.
 Not looking at plants suffering from pests or diseases, missing to prune, no regular fertilization.
-All this must be avoided.
+All this must be avoided!

 9. Not cleaning the leaves